How to find Inner Peace, regain Control, with Christ Driven Behavior

 The Bible is the Logos on Behavior Therapy.
 The Bible is a book on human behavior from the creation of the human being, to the fall, redemption and restoration of humanity.
 The Bible has shaped western civilization more than any book ever written.
 The Bible is the only book, alleged to be the inspired Word of God.
 For this reason alone it deserves to be read.
 Nothing else ever written can match the simplicity and profundity, the wisdom and the revelation of Scripture.
 Many secular philosophers, good people, point out what they consider, logical contradictions and fabled stories, in the bible.
 This can be a specious argument when you fail to analyze scripture, written in the historical context of the times, with the nuanced memes, idioms and languages (Hebrew, Aramaic, Greek, Latin) of an ancient society.
 I prefer to view the Bible from the big picture - the forest through the trees.
 In this context, the Bible is a book on God's redeeming love for mankind.
 The Bible is a book about creation; the evolution of morality and a Rational Intelligent Designer's (God) purpose for His creation.
 The Bible remains a book that empowers objective morality and gives meaning and significance to human behavior.
 Biologically we are social animals with empathy for each other.
 Being created in God's image accounts for human beings having a moral point of reference.
 Without this reference, we have, "humanism," where right and wrong and good and evil is all relative.
 Without a concept of right or wrong, behavior is meaningless.
 If there is no Creator, there is no design, and no purpose.
 God is the only absolute in a universe of relativity; without a creator, all is random and ultimately meaningless, including for the most part, right and wrong.
 The Bible is a book on an ethical monotheistic God, creation, slavery, freedom, redemption and restoration; laws and principles, truth, beauty and power, on choices, thinking, actions toward others, motivation, goals, life skills, community, relationships, purpose and values.
 The Bible is the, "Logos on, Behavior Therapy."
 In Isaiah 1:18 scripture says, "Come now and let us reason together..........."
 God wants us to think, understand and form judgments about how to behave - God wants us to embrace love and detest evil.
 Psalms 97:10.
 God wants us to be transformed with new thinking Romans 12:2.

 In Genesis 3, God gives humanity their first lesson in behavior.
 In Genesis 3, Adam and Eve were given a choice to act with a direct behavior that honored God or a displaced behavior, that dishonored God, in that they ate the forbidden fruit of knowledge (in order to become like God).
 This is more than a cautionary tale, a moral fable, this is the Word of God, clarifying and simplifying, who is in control, who is God and who is not.
 Genesis 3, is an abductive explanation of human behavior, as simple as possible and no simpler, with respect to exactly who is in control, free will, pride, knowledge, making choices, good and evil and the consequences of our behavior.
 Adam and Eve’s behavior is symbolizing humanity’s ongoing willful rebellion against God, to always be in control, to be God.
 God creates us with free will, and we respond by trying to be God.
 We want to be the masters of our own destiny.
 We want to substitute our own will for God’s will.
 We want to control all our circumstances in life, we want control of everything.
 God gave humans free will, the ability to think and choose and that includes the freedom to realize we are not God; the freedom to choose or reject God!
 The freedom to learn from our circumstances.
 The freedom to choose direct or displaced behaviors.
+The freedom to choose our best option for eternal happiness.

 We all face challenges, choices, and consequences.
 Choices have consequences.
 Choices determine destiny.
 Life is a series of autonomous choices.
 It is our mind, soul and free will that allows us to rise above our genes and environment and act with autonomy.
 Life is about circumstances and how we choose to think and behave.
 God gave us free will and choice, so that we can learn and discern.
 By granting us freedom of choice, therefore, God gave meaning to our behavior.
 We humans are not a cosmic accident, a mere collection of fundamental particles of nature, as the late Steven Hawking would posit.
 God created us with utmost significance, in His own image (Genesis 1:27).
 God wants us to learn to be like Him, in His image, specifically, in Christ's image.
 God's moral and behavioral imperative is that we are designed to become Christ like in character, but not in being!